nvim-lua/kickstart.nvim/README.md

 You could directly modify the `init.lua` file with your personal customizations.
 This option is the most straightforward, but if you update your config from this repo, you may need to reapply your changes.

 An alternative approach is to create a separate `custom.plugins` module to register your own plugins.
-In addition, you can handle further customizations in a `after/plugin/defaults.lua` file.
+In addition, you can handle further customizations in the `/after/plugin/` directory (see `:help load-plugins`).
 See the following examples for more information.
-Leveraging these files should make upgrading to a newer version of this repo easier.
+Leveraging this technique should make upgrading to a newer version of this repo easier.

 #### Example `plugins.lua`

-The following is an example of a `plugins.lua` file (located at `$HOME/.config/nvim/lua/custom/plugins.lua`) where you can register you own plugins.
+The following is an example of a `plugins.lua` module (located at `$HOME/.config/nvim/lua/custom/plugins.lua`) where you can register your own plugins.

 ```lua
 return function(use)